rothej/rothej-portfolio/_posts/2025-10-18-xilinx-soc-fpga-development-and-debug-workflow-guide.md

 ---

 Verification of an FPGA design post-synthesis involves several steps, which can be incrementally worked through as the design matures.
 The following guide provides a decent outline to carry a design from post-simulation all the way to implementation alongside a SoC processor that can control and read the FPGA from software.
 I originally wrote this guide in school, and revised it into a checklist as I found myself doing the same workflows.
 In situations where one missed step could require you to endlessly debug a phantom issue, it is helpful to have a repeatable process.
-While this guide is not all-encompassing (and some of it is designer's choice rather than law), it functions as an excellent base framework for an FPGA designer to work from.
+While this guide is not all-encompassing, it functions as an excellent base framework for a junior FPGA designer to work from.

 ---

-## FPGA Overview (for Non-FPGA Developers)
+## FPGA Overview (Written for Non-FPGA Developers)

 FPGAs are programmable hardware devices that are made up of a grid of repeating programmable logic blocks called "slices" and various other interlinked components, which have rapidly increased in complexity and performance in recent years.
 A modern Zynq Ultrascale+ MPSoC has two processors (APU and RPU), a GPU, various on-chip memory types (RAM, block RAM, distributed RAM), DMA controllers, serial transceivers, and dedicated I/O interfaces.
 On the boards they are mounted on, you will also often see additional memory types (DDR3/4), ADC and DACs, I/O peripherals, and more.